Mouth Cancer Symptoms -

 The Most Important things to take note of

 It's very important to notice the earliest mouth cancer symptoms as soon as they appear.
 The sooner any possible tumor is detected, the better the outlook.
 That means TREATMENT will be faster and less disruptive to your normal life, AND you will have a much better chance of a 100% cure.

-The problem is that mouth cancer symptoms are often hard to spot.
-Most people won't get any early symptoms of oral cancer at all, but others may get one or two of the following;
+The problem is that EARLY mouth cancer symptoms are often hard to spot.
+Most people won't get any obvious early symptoms of oral cancer at all.
+But here is ONE GOLDEN RULE:

 An ulcer or sore spot in your mouth or on your lip that doesn't heal can be one of the early mouth cancer symptoms.
 Sores that last longer than 10 days without healing should definitely be checked by a dentist.

 The image above shows an aggressive tumor on the gum.